What are we going to do with all the managers when we realize the vision…

 If you are good enough to be on the team, you share in the team’s success.
 For us, that means a 20% bonus on top of your salary.
 Everyone will get the bonus or no one will get the bonus.
 We are toying with quarterly payouts but for now, it’s annual.
 The idea is that if the company is successful, we want to share that success with everyone.

-Success for the time being is defined as 75% utilization.
+Define success for the time being as 75% utilization.
 We’ve debated setting the target a little lower and we’ve discussed a sliding scale.
 There is a ton the utilization implies about our ability to market, sell, deliver services, and manage cash… so it’s not just about revenue.
-That said, revenue is what drives our ability to get people paid.
+That said, revenue is what drives our ability to pay people.

 Does this fall into the category of an extrinsic motivator that might actually demotivate people?
 Maybe.
 But how else would you share financial success when things are going well?
 If we just added that 20% to each salary, my cost structure would be too high should we underperform financially.
 I’d have to let people go in a slump and that’s not the goal!

-We are intentionally falling on the side of keeping our cost structure in check and rewarding the team if we are able to perform at a high level.
+We are intentionally falling on the side of keeping our cost structure in check.
+We are rewarding the team if we are able to perform at a high level.
 We are building the infrastructure to help the team support marketing and sales, educating folks on how to manage engagements, and really encouraging people to pay attention when we have unexpected downtime.

 I’m hoping that by taking a whole team approach, keeping everything visible, and empowering everyone to influence the goal we’ve been able to strike the right balance.
 Time will tell.

-We are looking at introducing a variable component to our salary structure based on several other metrics we think might be relevant: overall financial contribution based on sales and marketing activity, the ability to keep yourself busy on one or more accounts, willingness to grow and develop professionally, customer feedback and peer feedback.
+We are looking at introducing a variable component to our salary structure.
+We will base it on several other metrics we think might be relevant: overall financial contribution based on sales and marketing activity, the ability to keep yourself busy on one or more accounts, willingness to grow and develop professionally, customer feedback and peer feedback.

 The idea is that for an individual component to pay, the team would have had to meet its overall goals.
 No local optimizations.
 Any compensation model over and above base salary and team based goals would have to meet certain design criteria to make sure it adequately rewards individual performance but doesn’t feel punitive to those that don’t make it.